 The minimum age is 8 years old and there is no maximum age limit.
 The only requirement is good health.

 Usually people's ears hurt when they dive down while snorkeling or swimming in a pool because they DO NOT equalize their ears.
 You need to equalize the pressure in your ears just as you do when you are coming in for a landing in the plane, coming down a mountain, or sometimes even in an elevator.
 We teach you how to equalize your ears to keep them comfortable throughout the dive.

 Tour times on St. John are Monday through Saturday at 11 am or 1 pm.
 On St. Thomas tour times are Monday through Saturday at 10 am and 12 noon and if your ship arrives at 11 am or 12 noon, email or call us about possibly scheduling you at a later dive time.
+Sunday reservations may be available, email to inquire.
 Reservations are required and can be made via our secure online reservation form.

 Both of our SNUBA® operations start on the beach with the shallow water practice in waist deep water and then a gradual descent to a maximum depth of 20 feet.
 On St. Thomas our dives begin off of Coki Beach and on St. John off of Trunk Bay.
 We do not do the SNUBA® dives on the "snorkel trail" at Trunk Bay but on a nice reef on the West end of the beach, between Jumbie Beach and Trunk Bay Beach.